-Arthur D. Little Appoints Sundeep Khanna As Partner In Performance Practice To Strengthen Focus On Middle East Retail Sector
+Arthur D. Little appoints Sundeep Khanna as partner in performance practice to strengthen focus on Middle East retail sector

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-Arthur D. Little Appoints Sundeep Khanna As Partner In Performance Practice To Strengthen Focus On Middle East Retail Sector
+Arthur D. Little appoints Sundeep Khanna as partner in performance practice to strengthen focus on Middle East retail sector

-(MENAFN- Mid-East Info) Dubai, UAE – April 24, 2025 : Arthur D. Little (ADL) today announced the appointment of Sundeep Khanna as a Partner in our Performance practice based in the Middle East, focusing on Consumer Goods, Retail & Agribusines.
+(MENAFN- Konnexions Communications) Arthur D. Little (ADL) today announced the appointment of Sundeep Khanna as a Partner in our Performance practice based in the Middle East, focusing on Consumer Goods, Retail & Agribusines.
 Sundeep brings over 30 years of global experience working with leading retailers and management consultancies.
-Based in ADL's Dubai office, he will target opportunities across the Middle East, in both retail and other consumer-facing sectors.
+Based in ADL’s Dubai office, he will target opportunities across the Middle East, in both retail and other consumer-facing sectors.

 Legal Disclaimer: